swlaschin/DomainModelingMadeFunctional/README.md

 * `/src/OrderTaking` contains the workflow as part of a complete bounded context.
 * `/src/OrderTakingEvolved` contains the workflow after the changes in the Evolution chapter.
-* `/src/Chapters` contains the code fragments used in each chapter.
-This is NOT meant to be used as real code!

 ## Getting started